Who’s heard the expression, “You are only as strong as your weakest link?”

 Best Circular Saw Blade for Melamine

-This Freud blade employs a Hi-ATB teeth configuration with a thin kerf and 2-degree hook teeth to remove debris and put less strain on the saw motor.
-It also has laser-cut, anti-vibration slots to decrease the risk of sideways movement and increase the blade’s longevity and accuracy.
+This Freud blade employs a Hi-ATB tooth configuration with a thin kerf and 2-degree hook teeth to remove more debris and place less strain on the saw’s motor.
+It also has laser-cut, anti-vibration slots to reduce sideways movement and increase the blade’s accuracy and longevity.

 Pros